PaulKinlan/paul.kinlan.me/content/2016-11-28-service-worker-routing.markdown

-making sure that you as the developer can register routes using `router.get` and `router.post` for either of those two HTTP request types (it is easy to add more in) directly inside the Service Worker and I added in functionality to let you specifify what part of the URL you want to match against, for example you could only have the regex look at the origin part of the URL, or the path, or the search parameters (query string).
+making sure that you as the developer can register routes using `router.get` and `router.post` for either of those two HTTP request types (it is easy to add more in) directly inside the Service Worker and I added in functionality to let you specify what part of the URL you want to match against, for example you could only have the regex look at the origin part of the URL, or the path, or the search parameters (query string).
 I think it is quite flexible.